 Partners may also find that they have their own sexual issues.
 It is not unusual for women to have changes in desire and arousal before, during, and after menopause.
 Common problems include vaginal dryness, stress urinary incontinence, changes in ability to become stimulated, and difficulty reaching climax.
 Diminishing hormones such as estrogen and testosterone can cause some of these problems.
-Many men experience erectile dysfunction related to medical conditions that occur in the later years of life, such as diabetes, high cholesterol, high blood pressure, heart disease, and obesity.
+Many men experience ED related to medical conditions that occur in the later years of life, such as diabetes, high cholesterol, high blood pressure, heart disease, and obesity.
 Some men also experience diminished sexual desire.
-It is important for you (just like your partner with prostate cancer) to speak to a health care professional about these problems as many of them can be addressed successfully.
+It is important for you (just like your partner with prostate cancer) to speak to a healthcare professional about any sexual issues as many of them can be addressed successfully.